jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-04/04-1-plug-data.md

 ## 🟠 Limitations of Plug Data and Daisy

-As previously mentioned in the context of compiled mode: using Plug Data with the Daisy Seed comes with certain limitations.
-Since the patch must be compiled using the heavy compiler, we are restricted to using only heavy-compatible objects.
-In [chapter 05]({{site.baseurl}}/chapter-05/05-programming-a-synth), we will take a closer look at which objects are supported and how to build a synthesizer in Plug Data that works seamlessly with the Daisy Seed.
+As previously mentioned in the context of compiled mode: **using Plug Data with the Daisy Seed comes with certain limitations**.
+Since the patch must be compiled using the heavy compiler, we are restricted to using **only heavy-compatible objects**.
+In [chapter 05]({{site.baseurl}}/chapter-05/05-programming-a-synth), we will take a closer look at which objects are supported and how to **build a synthesizer in Plug Data that works seamlessly with the Daisy Seed**.

 ## → Continue with the next chapter about the Daisy Seed [here]({{site.baseurl}}/chapter-04/04-2-daisy-seed)!